 A very small hand-held gong held in the left hand and played with a small hard beater.
 It’s about 25 cm across made primarily of brass.
 The left hand is also used to damp the gong.
 This instrument leads the group, signaling transitions in the music.

-The Samulnori Kontakt instruments feature KSP Humanise controls which can be used to add random variations to the timing, velocity, tuning and volume of each hit.
+Each Samulnori instrument features Humanise controls which can add random variations to the timing, velocity, tuning and volume of each hit.

-This makes it possible to load up multiple instances of the same instrument playing the same MIDI pattern and introduce the natural differences and organic feel of a human drummer to each one.
+This makes it possible to introduce the natural differences and organic feel of a human drummer to each drum.
 This makes it very quick to create stunningly lifelike ensemble percussion pieces.